electric-eloquence/feplet/README.md

   * `{{ > partial }}` is not allowed.
 * Feplet allows the passing of data parameters per template.

-The syntax for passing data parameters follows the Pattern Lab convention:

 ```handlebars
 {{> partial_tpl(place: 'World') }}
 ```

-Feplet accepts data parameters far more complex than what Pattern Lab documents.
 Any valid <a href="http://json5.org" target="_blank">JSON5</a> string (minus the outermost curly braces) can be passed.
 Be sure that consecutive JSON5 curly braces are separated with space to avoid being parsed as a stash `}}`.
 Similarly,